Use the link below to view your property information on the Menard County GIS site.

 Any taxpayer who believes the assessment of their property is incorrectly assessed may file a complaint with the Supervisor of Assessments or Board of Review.
-Any taxing district that has an interest in the assessment of a parcel may also file a complaint.
-It is strongly recommended that the taxpayer discuss his/her assessment with the Supervisor of Assessments or office staff prior to the filing of a complaint with the Board of Review.
-We are here for you to ask questions and learn how we do what we do, so that you can better understand the assessment and appeal process.
+In addition, any taxing district that has an interest in the assessment of a parcel may also file a complaint.
+It is strongly recommended that the taxpayer discuss their assessment with the Supervisor of Assessments or office staff before filing a complaint with the Board of Review.
+We are here for you to ask questions and learn how we do what we do so that you can better understand the assessment and appeal process.

-If, after talking with the Supervisor of Assessments, the taxpayer still wishes to pursue a formal complaint, he/she needs to familiarize themselves with the rules governing hearings before the Menard County Board of Review.
-However, the 30-day time limit for filing from the date of publication will not be changed to allow for discussing the assessment with the assessor.
-A formal complaint may be filed when it appears that:
+After talking with the Supervisor of Assessments, the taxpayer still wishes to pursue a formal complaint; they need to familiarize themselves with the rules governing hearings before the Menard County Board of Review.
+The 30-day limit for filing from the publication date will not be changed to discuss the assessment with the assessor.
+However, a formal complaint may be filed when it appears that:

-1. The assessor's indication market value is higher or lower than actual market value.
+1. The assessor's indication market value is higher or lower than the actual market value.

 2. The assessment is higher or lower than those of comparable neighboring properties.

-3. The assessment is based on inaccurate information in regard to property characteristics.
+3. The assessment is based on inaccurate information regarding property characteristics.

-If you do not agree with the county board of review's decision, you can appeal the decision (in writing) to the State Property Tax Appeal Board or file a tax objection complaint in circuit court.
-In either case, you must pay your taxes pending the outcome of the appeal of the board of review's decision.
-For more information regarding an appeal to the circuit court, you may contact the circuit clerk for your county.
-For information regarding an appeal to the State Property Tax Appeal Board, or contact their offices at the address and phone numbers below.
+If you disagree with the County Board of Review's decision, you can appeal the decision (in writing) to the State Property Tax Appeal Board or file a tax objection complaint in circuit court.
+In either case, you must pay your taxes pending the outcome of the appeal of the Board of Review's decision.
+For more information regarding an appeal to the circuit court, you may contact the Menard County Circuit Clerk's Office.
+For information regarding an appeal to the

 WM.
 G. STRATTON OFFICE BLDG.